FattiMei/slm-porting/README.md

 // replicate the same memory access patterns, but use simple arithmetic operations
 // it's the best performance we could expect from this system

+## SIMD
+Finally I implemented SIMD into rs kernel, but I've got a problem with spawning threads.
+If I spawn as much threads as cores, SIMD give me a good speedup.
+If I spawn double the threads SIMD is slightly worse.
+The explanation I give is that each kernel has only one vectorized unit to be shared by the two threads.
+Of course I need to experiment with SIMD_LANE_SIZE, and really try to convince the compiler to store x[] and y[] vectors only into registers and not into memory.
+It may involve writing directly assembly.